-Europe has an investment gap in social infrastructure of an estimated €150 billion a year for the next decade in health, social care and support, education and affordable housing.
-In addition of a growing demand, staff shortages and limited funding for innovation, there is a crucial need of a new breed of decision makers who have the skills and confidence to secure financing from both public and private sources.
+Europe has an investment gap in the social infrastructure of an estimated €150 billion a year for the next decade in the health, social care and support, education and affordable housing.
+In addition of growing demand, staff shortages and limited funding for innovation, there is a crucial need of a new breed of decision-makers who have the skills and confidence to secure financing from both public and private sources.
 The a4i project aims at bridging this gap.

 In 2021, the a4i project will result in a programme both for academic settings and adult training between investors and social care providers, based on specific real-life piloting.
 The a4i training courses, together with the Knowledge Centre and MOOC, will contribute to enhancing the mutual understanding, trust and ability to work together in securing more sustainable and diversified funding for integrated, flexible and individualised services.